oroinc/documentation/admin_guide/integrations/sending_email_campaign_via_mailchimp.rst

 | **Owner**       | Limits the list of users that can manage the marketing list to the users, whose :ref:`roles <user-guide-user-management-permissions-roles>` allow managing marketing lists of the owner                |
 +-----------------+--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+

-You can add multiple columns to your marketing list (e.g. birthday, gender) but at least one column must contain contact information.
+You can add multiple columns to your marketing list but at least one column must contain contact information.
 In our case, it is vital to add an email column along with the first and last name of the contact.